 “Narcissists are consumed with maintaining a shallow false self to others.
 They’re emotionally crippled souls that are addicted to attention.
 Because of this, they use a multitude of games, in order to receive adoration.
 Sadly, they are the most ungodly of God’s creations because they don’t show remorse for their actions, take steps to make amends, or have empathy for others.
 They are morally bankrupt.” ― Shannon L. Alder

 4) Refuses to accept responsibility for their actions.
-They blame others for their incompetence and poor decisions.
+Instead, they blame others for their incompetence and poor decisions.
 Become highly defensive and aggressive if criticized.
 They will play the role of the victim to sidestep accountability.

 5) Enjoys causing harm, emotional turmoil, and controversy.
 Making fun of others is a way to bolster their Ego.
-They use shame and ridicule to inflict emotional distress.
+But, conversely, they use shame and ridicule to inflict emotional distress.

 6) Manipulate through exploitation or domination.
 Boasting about conquests is another common way they reinforce their self-image.

 7) Break rules and laws.
 Flaunt their authority and frequently overstep the personal boundaries of others.
-They feel entitled to cut in line and take advantage of people.
+As a result, they feel entitled to cut in line and take advantage of people.

 8) Learn to Mimic outward the desired emotional affect.
 The narcissist does not feel compassion or empathy.
 However, they become adept at learning to mimic the outward affect of normal emotions.
 This skill set is something that many will work to achieve in front of a mirror.
 They practice facial expressions so they can be convincing.